JosephineConnelly/thesis_josephine/content/textfile.md

 *general introduction to soybean in a botanic sense*

+*biotic and abiotic adaptions*

 *Glycine max* is a short day plant of the family *Fabaceae* also known as a Legume, it is one of the plant families that has a symbiosis with bacteria in nodes in the roots which fixate Nitrogen.

-*traits where soy is or is not adapted to or relevant to NWE climate + the change in climate as ex seen in the CCA paper* for a rapidly changing climate, or de novo adaptation of crops to expand cultivation ranges. selection of suitable germplasm with phenotypic data to increase germplasm utilization [@haupt20]
+*traits where soy is or is not adapted to or relevant to NWE climate* for a rapidly changing climate, or de novo adaptation of crops to expand cultivation ranges. selection of suitable germplasm with phenotypic data to increase germplasm utilization [@haupt20]

+*the change in climate as ex seen in the CCA paper*

-## Soy agronomy  300[] draft1
+## Soy agronomy  300 [ ] draft1

 *transition?*